Azure/FTALive-Sessions/content/networking/private-endpoints/dns-pe-scenarios.md

 In whatever DNS solution you are using, you add a record for your private resource, using the Public DNS zone forwarders found [here](https://learn.microsoft.com/azure/private-link/private-endpoint-dns#azure-services-dns-zone-configuration).

+> **Warning**
-One major call out is that Private DNS Zones and Conditional Forwarders are not always 1:1.
+> One major call out is that Private DNS Zones and Conditional Forwarders are not always 1:1.
 For example, Key Vault requires forwarders for `vault.azure.net` & `vaultcore.azure.net`, but a Private DNS Zone for `privatelink.vaultcore.azure.net` only.
 Implementing just one of the forwarding zones can create intermittent issues and caching of the incorrect IP address, creating issues.
 Consult the table in the above article to plan your DNS needs for a service.

 ## Private DNS Zone Only